 7. Conducting Due Diligence on the Property and Landlord

-Business owners who don’t do their homework before leasing a property often end up signing a lease that interferes with their daily operations.
-For instance, some landlords are dishonest and don’t behave fairly when leasing a property.
 Many landlords rent out properties that are undergoing foreclosure, and some of them have very bad relationships with their current tenants.
 Prospective tenants of commercial real estate are helped by due diligence to avoid needless disputes and difficulties when they move into their new office space.

 Furthermore, doing your homework before renting a property enables tenants to learn just as much about it as the landlord does.
 When negotiating with the property owner, this puts them in a stronger position.
-Additionally, when conducting their due diligence, business owners can discover information that will help them bargain more favourable terms.
+Additionally, when conducting their due diligence, business owners can discover information that will help them bargain more favorable terms.

 8. Understanding Common Commercial Lease Clauses

-• The Rent Escalation Clause
+- The Rent Escalation Clause

 The majority of commercial leases contain a rent escalation clause that specifies how and when your rent will rise during the lease’s term.

-• The Sublease Clause
+- The Sublease Clause

 You can transfer all or a portion of your space to another tenant thanks to a sublease clause.

-• Use and Exclusive Use Clauses
+- Use and Exclusive Use Clauses

-• The clause for improvements and modifications
+- The clause for improvements and modifications

 In this section of a lease, it is specified what improvements will be made to an office before your business moves in and who will be responsible for the associated costs.

-• Renewal Clause
+- Renewal Clause

 The renewal clause details how to extend your lease at the end of the term.